wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 #### 5. Configure the environment variables for Production

-If you Lovable app has environment variables, in this section you can add them.
+If your Lovable app uses environment variables, in this section you can add them.

 ![Lovable environment variables](imported-env-variables.png)

 ---

-And that should be all you need to setup your new **"Production"** deployment, just click **Create Deployment** and you'll have a Production environment live.
+And that should be all you need to set up your new **"Production"** deployment, just click **Create Deployment** and you'll have a Production environment live.

 ![Create Deployment](../../../images/blog/creating-deployment.png)